Ensembl/amr-portal/frontend/src/content/usage.md

 <figure>
   <img src="/assets/images/content/howto/species-selected-amr-f6.png" />
   <figcaption>
     Fig 6.
-A view showing the selection of a species e.g. Escherichia coli from the Species filter and highlighting the subsequent reduction in the number of results for experimental antimicrobial resistance to azithromycin for Experimental AMR data.
+A view showing the selection of a species e.g. Escherichia coli from the Species filter and highlighting the subsequent reduction in the number of results for experimental antimicrobial resistance to azithromycin for AMR phenotypes data.
   </figcaption>
 </figure>